Effective Date: November 3, 2021

 Do Not Track.
 HomeState understands that some users may have enabled a “do not track” feature or other mechanism intended to provide consumers with a choice regarding the collection of their personally identifiable information; however, consistent with our rights under applicable law, our Sites do not support or respond to do-not-track requests or other signals sent from a web browser.

+We use the information we collect in order to best provide our services.
 Where you have provided us with your personal information, we may use that information in the following ways:

 We may share personal information as follows: